Chart Color Schemes

 Joondalup is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Joondalup statistical area (Lv2) is around 10,249.
-This reflects an increase of 1,056 people since the 2021 Census, which reported a population of 9,193.
-The change was inferred from AreaSearch's estimation of the resident population at 10,211 following examination of ABS' latest ERP data release in June 2024 and validation of an additional 31 new addresses since the Census date.
-This results in a density ratio of approximately 959 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The Joondalup (SA2) showed an 11.5% growth rate from 2021 to November 2025, exceeding the national average of 9.7%.
-This growth was primarily driven by overseas migration contributing approximately 94.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Joondalup is around 10,249 as of Feb 2026.
+This reflects an increase of 1,056 people (11.5%) since the 2021 Census, which reported a population of 9,193 people.
+The change is inferred from the resident population of 10,211, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 959 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb of Joondalup's 11.5% growth since the 2021 census exceeded the national average (9.9%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population